pi22by7/In-Memoria/README.md

 A: No, it enhances them.
 In Memoria provides the memory and context that tools like Claude, Copilot, and Cursor can use to give better suggestions.

 **Q: What data is collected?**
 A: Everything stays local.
 No telemetry, no phone-home.
 Your code never leaves your machine.
-The only optional external call is to OpenAI API for embeddings (if you provide an API key), otherwise it uses local transformers.js models.
+All embeddings are generated locally using transformers.js models.

 **Q: How accurate is pattern learning?**
 A: It improves with codebase size and consistency.
 Projects with established patterns see better results than small or inconsistent codebases.
 The system learns from frequency and repetition.